joepk90/springboot-mastering-the-fundamentals/src/main/java/com/springbootfundamentals/store/dtos/readme.md

 ```

 If the default entity is used as the return type instead, other queries would have been made due to eager loading...

+Note:
+DTO/projection interfaces are preferable if possible.
+Classes should only be used if you need to need to include additional logic to the DTO class